-Grades: 11-12

-Prerequisites: Geometry
+Grades: 11-12 Prerequisites: Geometry

-Credit: 1.0 credit of Science

 This is a college preparation course that will benefit most students planning to attend college.
 Students will investigate concepts such as waves, sound, light, motion, force, and energy.
 Highly recommended to take prior to Honors Chemistry.